mavihS-0/Code-For-Good-Team-26/IVR/README.md

-The incoming-call.js and response-handle.js are running on Twilio Console as Service Functions.
+The incoming-call.js is running on Twilio Console as a Service Functions.